stitchdata/docs/_saas-integrations/hubspot/hubspot-latest.md

 ## on the tables it contains.

 schema-sections:
-  - title: "Custom HubSpot Field Replication"
+  - title: "Custom HubSpot field replication"
     anchor: "custom-field-replication"
     content: |
       Custom object properties, or fields, are supported by Stitch's {{ integration.display_name }} integration.
 Stitch will query the `properties` list for each object and, if custom fields are available through {{ integration.display_name }}'s API, replicate them to your destination.